YashChowdhary34/predictive_clv_behaviour_analysis/readme.md

 ## Conclusion

-Through meticulous feature engineering and model development, this project successfully predicts Customer Lifetime Value, providing valuable insights for strategic decision-making in customer relationship management.
+Through meticulous feature engineering and model development, this project successfully predicts Customer Lifetime Value and the Spend Probability providing valuable insights for strategic decision-making in customer relationship management.
 The analyses underscore the importance of tailored marketing strategies to enhance customer retention and profitability.

----